GiulaiB/surfacetemperature-landcover-analysis/README.md

 - **Elevation** (`dgm`; Digital terrain model Austria)
 - **Land cover composition** (`clc`; Corine Land Cover 2018)

 The workflow is split into three scripts: **data preparation → analyses → plots**, plus a testing and a function script.
 A brief description is given in the next paragraph.
+In addition, if you use `RStudio`, we have included an RStudio project file called `software-project.Rproj` to ensure the scripts run correctly.

 ---